ajayspatil7/zephyra/contributionGuidelines.md

 ## Community

-- Participate in our regular community calls (schedule available in our GitHub Discussions)
+- Participate in our regular community calls (schedule available in our GitHub Discussions very soon)

 Remember, contributions to Zephyra are not just about code.
 Improving documentation, writing tutorials, submitting bug reports, and providing feedback on proposed features are all valuable contributions!